haleymt/drawable/README.md

 # drawable
-Turn a page background into a drawable canvas
+Turn any page background into a drawable canvas.